OrangeX4/NJUAI-Notes/English/LS Homework/unit 5.md

 # 2. Listen

-But with the photos taken twenty-five or more years after the weddings, the judgments were quite successful in deciding who is married to whom.
+But with the photos taken twenty-five or more years after the weddings, the judges were quite successful at deciding who was married to whom.
 They were particularly successful with the most happily married couples.
-Dr.Smith believes there are several reasons why couples are alike.
-One have something to do with is unconscious ??
-He said human being usually take facial expression of people they admire.
+Dr.Smith believes there are several reasons why couples grow alike.
+One have something to do with unconsciously mimicry.
+He says human beings imitate facial expression of people they admire.
 Another possible reason he said is the tendency for common experiences to mode the faces in similar way.
 If a couple do a lot of sadness for example, Dr.Smith said their faces are likely to alter in a similar way.

 # 3. Speak